Financial Administration FAQs

 • providing full financial statements to the client and appropriate authorities.

-In contrast, an enduring power of attorney is a legal document where an individual appoints another person/ or a statutory trustee company (such as the Public Trustee) to manage their financial affairs if they were to lose capacity or no longer wanted the responsibility.
+In contrast, an enduring power of attorney is a legal document where an individual appoints another person/ or a statutory trustee company (such as the Public Trustee) to manage their financial affairs if their decision-making ability was impaired or they no longer wanted the responsibility.

 The distinct advantage of an enduring power of attorney is that it allows you to choose who will manage your financial affairs.
 In order to make an enduring power of attorney you need to have the necessary mental capacity to understand the meaning and effect of the document.